Buy Bulk Kratom: How I Save Hundreds Every Month Buying Kilos

 Can I buy kratom in bulk in every state?

-No. As of April 2026, kratom is banned in Alabama, Arkansas, Connecticut, Indiana, Louisiana, Rhode Island, Vermont, and Wisconsin.
+No. As of July 2026, kratom is banned in Alabama, Arkansas, Connecticut, Indiana, Kansas, Louisiana, Tennessee, Vermont, and Wisconsin.
 Legitimate bulk vendors will not ship to these states.
 Some local jurisdictions also have their own bans even in states where kratom is otherwise legal.
 Before placing a bulk order, check our kratom legality guide for the most current state-by-state and city-level information.
 In all other states, buying kratom in bulk for personal use is completely legal with no quantity restrictions.